wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    ### CLI Naming convensions

-   PROTIP: Since so many az commands refer to an Azure Resource Group, my scripts specify Resource Group or Location as the last item, using these naming conventions for enviornment variables:
+   PROTIP: Since so many az commands refer to an Azure Resource Group, my scripts specify Resource Group or Location as the last item, using these naming conventions for environment variables:

    <pre><strong>MY_LOC="eastus"
 MY_RG="azuremolchapter2"